PESTILLILAB/PESTILLILAB.github.io/content/home/slider_austin_growing.md

 ---
-title: The PESTILLI LAB is located in the beautiful Austin, Texas
+title: We are located in the fast growing city of Austin, Texas
 align : text-left
 image : img/austin-growingcity-pestilli.jpeg
 tags : ['slider','active']